RafaelJohn9/Personal-Journaling-App/README.md

 https://www.johnmkagunda.me/api/v2/<endpoint>
 ```

-#### If you still to build and run it locally, please follow through
+#### If you still wish to build and run it locally, please follow through
 For the Backend, I made a docker image for it to prevent library conflicts though there are some dependencies needed locally.

 ```